 Model Assesses New Jersey Animal Shelters’ Life Saving Performance

 In order to assess how good of a job New Jersey animal shelters are doing, I’ve developed an analysis I call the “Life Saving Model.”
 While shelter performance is dependent on many variables, such as finances, facility design, local laws, etc., the most critical factor impacting potential life saving is physical space.
 As a result, my analysis focuses on making the best use of space to save the maximum number of New Jersey cats.

-The Life Saving Model measures the number of local animals a shelter should adopt out, rescue from other facilities, send to rescues or other shelters and euthanize to achieve no kill level save rates.
+The Life Saving Model measures the number of local animals a shelter should adopt out, rescue from other facilities, send to rescues or other shelters and euthanize to achieve no kill level live release rates.
 The targeted outcomes take into account each facility’s physical capacity and the number of cats the organization receives from its community (i.e. strays, owner surrenders, cruelty cases).
 I assume a target euthanasia rate, take the number of cats actually returned to owners and then estimate how many community cats a shelter should adopt out.
 To the extent space runs out, I then calculate how many cats must be sent to rescue.
 If the shelter has excess space after properly serving its local community, the facility uses that room to rescue and adopt out cats from nearby areas.
 The targeted results calculated from this model are compared to the actual results from each shelter below.

 To read specific details and assumptions used in the model, please see the Appendix at the end of this blog.